takatoh/acm/README.md

     > acm init

-The database file is saved as %HOMEDRIVE%%HOMEPATH%/Documents/.accounts, in YAML.
+The database file is saved as "ENV['ACMDB']" or "ENV['HOME']/.accounts", in YAML.
+Set location of database file to environment variable 'ACMDB', if you want.

 Add account: